CITY of WINDOWS (Lucas Page #1) by Robert Pobi

 Unabridged.

-Lucas Page is a certified genius (an astrophysicist) with a special talent - he can envision the relations between the stars as they rotate in the sky above and predict where they will go mathematically.
+City of Windows features Lucas Page, a certified genius (an astrophysicist) with a special talent - he can envision the relations between the stars as they rotate in the sky above and predict where they will go mathematically.
 It is a natural talent, one he's had since he was a little boy.
 He can apply this skill to crime scenes as well.
 He can eyeball a crime scene and tell from what direction and angle a shot came from without having to take all of the steps that Crime Scene Investigators usually have to take.

 But, he was seriously injured while on the job with the FBI several years ago.
 The incident took an eye, a hand and part of a leg.
 He gladly walked away from the FBI and became a college professor.